nikirax/Voice_Doctor/README.md

 ### How install this app

 In order to install the application, download `.zip` or `clone this repository`.
-Then you need the file `requirements.txt` it contains all the necessary libraries to run. \n
+Then you need the file `requirements.txt` it contains all the necessary libraries to run.

-`!!Attention to install this application you must have python and pip installed!!` Next, we write the command (it can be installed into a virtual space or use the one that is there, although it is only for UNIX OS systems):
+`!!Attention to install this application you must have python and pip installed!!`

+Next, we write the command (it can be installed into a virtual space or use the one that is there, although it is only for UNIX OS systems):

 ```bash